What Happens to Men's Bodies After 50, And What to Do About It

 - Testosterone treatments, if osteoporosis is caused by low testosterone levels.

-The National Osteoporosis Foundation also recommends that you:
+The National Osteoporosis Foundation also recommends that men after 50:

 - Eat a healthy diet and exercise regularly to help slow the loss of bone mass.